 Step 1: Search for your address

-Enter the address of your home or business into the Search by Address field of the FCC's mapping page to zoom to that address.
+Using the Chrome web browser, enter the address of your home or business into the Search by Address field of the FCC's mapping page to zoom to that address.
 When you enter an address, you can see information about that location, along with a list of Internet providers that can serve it and the types of service and speeds offered.

 - Select Fixed Broadband